cferdinandi/reef/README.md

 ### 1. Include Reef on your site.

-There are two versions of Reef: the standalone version, and one that comes preloaded with polyfills for `Array.find()`, `Array.from()`, and `Element.remove()`, which are only supported in newer browsers.
+There are two versions of Reef: the standalone version, and one that comes preloaded with polyfills for `Array.find()` and `Element.remove()`, which are only supported in newer browsers.

 If you're including your own polyfills or don't want to support older browsers (you monster!), use the standalone version.
 Otherwise, use the version with polyfills.